Technical

 • Non-Competitive Nature: Preferring collaboration to competition, they contribute to a cooperative team atmosphere.

-Pros and Cons of Hiring a Type B personality
+Pros and Cons of Hiring a Type B Personality

 Type B personality can bring a mix of advantages and disadvantages of hiring with them.
 Though they are certain about finding a balance and keeping things just right, they miss out on many opportunities and are often unwilling to take up hectic responsibilities.
-The table below will help you understand their personality as a whole:
+The table below will help you see their personality as a whole:

 It is important to note that these characteristics are general to type B personality, however it may not apply to every individual with similar characteristics.
 This is because human nature is way too dynamic to have a certain conclusion.
-Hence, when you are considering candidates for a role, it is beneficial to look at the whole person and how their unique blend of traits fits with your job requirements and team dynamics.
+Hence, when you are assessing candidates for a job, it is beneficial to look at the whole person and how their unique blend of traits fits with your job requirements and team dynamics.

 Type A vs. Type B Personality